 You can be the least qualified but if you know how to interview, you have a good shot at landing the job.

-Background: I have a degree in Industrial / Organizational Psychology, and the SPHR.
+Background: I have a degree in Industrial / Organizational Psychology, and the SPHR certification.
 I started my career with a Fortune 300 company in the Finance industry working in HR and then Training and Development.
-Working in Training and Development, I had the training and opportunity to deliver and facilitate classes on topics ranging from public speaking / facilitative leadership, to diversity, to 3-month long programs for manager, high performers, and exec training.
-Looking for a meritocracy where an individual could make a difference I moved to a small technology start up leading the HR and Facilities group.
+Working in Training and Development, I had the training to deliver and facilitate classes on topics ranging from public speaking / facilitative leadership, to diversity, to 3-month long programs for manager, high performers, and exec training.
+Looking for a meritocracy where an individual would be judged on results I moved to a small technology start up leading the HR and Facilities group.
 This company eventually scaled to 300 plus employees with 6 offices in 4 countries.
-Most people would think it was the HIRING of these employees over a 8-year span that gave me the insight into the hiring process.
-It was the recruiters, HR department and the hiring managers DECLINING many more candidates that gives me the insight into the hiring process.
+Most people would think it was the HIRING of these employees over an 8-year span that gave me the insight into the hiring process.
+It was the recruiters, HR department and the hiring managers DECLINING many more candidates that gave me so much insight into the hiring process.
 We declined a LOT of folks to hire all those employees and saw a lot of mistakes made by candidates every day of the week.
-I want to share what I learned with 10 years in corporate America’s HR and Training and Development and my 10 years in technology start ups.
+I want to share what I learned with 10 years in corporate America’s HR and Training and Development and my 10 years in technology start-ups.

 See you at the after party,